 side-chain-dependent conformation and solvent-dependent photoluminescence

-crystallinity evolving from semicrystalline to liquid
+and affects crystallinity which evolves from semicrystalline to liquid

 crystalline to completely amorphous.